pifroggi/vs_align/README.md

 > __Performance Considerations:__ High res frame matching is very slow.
 For Precision 2 and 3 it is recommended to downscale clip and ref to around 360p and use a high res out clip instead.
 Both are still very effective at this resolution and far better than Precision 1.

 > [!TIP]
 > __Frame Matching Quality:__ Even Precision 3 needs the clips to look somewhat similar.
 You will make it easier and get better results by prefiltering to make ref as close to clip as possible.
+For example:
 > - If one clip is cropped, crop the other too so they match.
 Always crop black bars.
 > - If one clip is brighter than the other, you want to make them roughly match.
 > - If one clip has crushed blacks, you want to crush the other too.